{{ summaryHeading }}

 Why does the sheet say review when it still prints?

-How do I make the same version again?
+How do I recreate the same version?

 Do extra words become correct answers?